ceshine/ceshine-hugo/content/post/2026/20260428-array-record-pytorch/index.md

 1. File Structure: An ArrayRecord file is structured as a sequence of chunks that may be individually compressed.
 The index chunk at the end of the file allows random access to chunks without reading the entire file.
 2. Write-time configurations:
-   a.
-Group size (`group_size`): This determines the number of records stored in a chunk.
+   - Group size (`group_size`): This determines the number of records stored in a chunk.
 We read one chunk at a time.
 Therefore, the group size needs to be 1 when you need fully random access.
 Otherwise, we'll have to read `group_size` records to get 1 record, wasting time reading the remaining `group_size - 1` records.
-   b.
-Compression: ArrayRecord supports multiple compression algorithms.
+   - Compression: ArrayRecord supports multiple compression algorithms.
 The larger the chunk size, the better the compression ratio will be.
 That's why it is recommended to use a large `group_size` if you only need sequantial data access (e.g., for validation and test dataset).
 3. Access patterns:
-   a.
-Random access: Reading non-contiguous records one at a time.
+   - Random access: Reading non-contiguous records one at a time.
 Requires `group_size = 1` for best performance.
-   b.
-Sequential access: Reading contiguous records iteratively.
+   - Sequential access: Reading contiguous records iteratively.
 A large `group_size` is recommended.
-   c.
-Batch access: Reading multiple records in a single function call. **This is the recommended way to use ArrayRecord**.
+   - Batch access: Reading multiple records in a single function call. **This is the recommended way to use ArrayRecord**.
 It can provide performance improvements even for non-contiguous records (random reads), thanks to the underlying C++ thread pool.

 Please read the [ArrayRecord documentation](https://array-record.readthedocs.io/en/latest/core_concepts.html) [4] for more details.